yuri-qualtie/MemoryLeaks/README.md

 }
 ```

 We applied `.containerAccessibility` to each view.
-In `MemoryLeaksUITests::testPickerWithBinding` we do navigation between Selection and PickerWithBindingView several times and expect that all the instances of `PickerWithBindingViewModel` is dealocated at the end of the tests but they are accumulated and is not released:
+In this project `MemoryLeaksUITests::testPickerWithBinding` we do navigation between Selection and PickerWithBindingView several times and expect that all the instances of `PickerWithBindingViewModel` are deallocated at the end of the tests but they accumulate and are not released:

 <img width="323" alt="Leak-1" src="https://user-images.githubusercontent.com/70205509/131562842-8fc0430f-7440-4197-90fd-8ce754f070bf.png">
 <img width="1070" alt="Leak2" src="https://user-images.githubusercontent.com/70205509/131563175-c3002de3-c120-4986-b916-41be4291b221.png">